 And what better motivation is there than your own pain?
 If that’s not enough, here is a list of 5 tips to help you motivate and find that time in your day to do the exercises that will help you feel better.

 - Set an alarm.
 Some people have more routine lives than others, but one thing is for sure: we’re all busy.
-Set a daily alarm on your phone for a time you know you’re generally free, like 30 minutes after you wake up or a couple hours before you usually go to bed.
+Set a daily alarm on your phone for a time you know you’re generally free, like 30 minutes after you wake up or a couple of hours before you usually go to bed.
 When that alarm goes off, don’t think twice.
-Just get down on your yoga mat and do the work.
+Just get down on your yoga mat and do the work!
 Your body will thank you later.

 - Record your pain level, and watch it change.
 Take note of your pain level.
 Try using the 0-10 scale, with 0 being no pain at all and 10 being the worst pain of your life.
 Decide where you are at every day and record it on a piece of paper, or in that calendar appointment you made.
 Then dedicate one week to being 100% compliant with doing your exercises.
 Watch how your pain level changes.
 Go for two weeks of compliance.
 Let your own response to the work serve as motivation to keep doing them.